Jason2Brownlee/AuthoritySite/advice/asymmetry.md

 That way we can do our work, and work hard, and only win.
 In some cases, we can win big.

+Capped downside (time and effort) and unlimited upside (authority and monetary).

 Developing an authority site has an asymmetric upside if seen this way.